RepresentationMaps/hri_2025_submission/README.md

 2. Run the simulation script, starting:
 	- The `representation_manager` node and the `reg_of_space_server` node.
 	- Rviz, already set to visualize the simulation results (including the `simulation_player` panel).
-3. Execute the docker container another terminal: `$ docker exec -it vdbsemantics bash`.
+3. Execute the docker container in another terminal: `$ docker exec -it vdbsemantics bash`.
 4. Use the second terminal to start/stop plugins.
 For instance:
 	`ros2 service call /add_plugin representation_manager/srv/AddPlugin "plugin_name: 'PluginBoxTest' threaded: false"`.
 	**Important:** multithreading behaviour not implemented yet.